JudithEtxebarrieta/OPTECOT/README.md

 **Optimal evaluation cost behaviour.** By tracking the optimal evaluation cost during the algorithm execution, OPTECOT allows to decrease or increase the cost of the objective function when needed (see the graphs in the second row of Figure 2).
 This leads to time savings in cases where the optimal cost is lower and maintains the quality of the solution when the optimal cost is higher.

- ## MonoObjective_OPTECOT library
+ ## OPTECOT library

-To solve a different optimization problem (not necessarily related to the previous environments) by applying OPTECOT, we have created the MonoObjective_OPTECOT library (located in `library_OPTECOT/MonoObjective_OPTECOT.py`).
+To solve a different optimization problem (not necessarily related to the previous environments) by applying OPTECOT, we have created the OPTECOT library (located in `library_OPTECOT/OPTECOT.py`).
 Although theoretically the heuristic is designed to be applied to any RBEA, this library is implemented to apply OPTECOT with the CMA-ES (Covariance Matrix Adaptation Evolution Strategy) optimization algorithm.

-To use MonoObjective_OPTECOT only requires the definition of certain parameters and the implementation of the objective function.
+To use OPTECOT only requires the definition of certain parameters and the implementation of the objective function.
 With these inputs, the library allows us to solve the problem using the CMA-ES algorithm with the original objective function, an approximation with a predefined evaluation cost or by applying OPTECOT.
 Moreover, it is also possible to carry out the same experiments performed in the paper on the selected environments, but in this case on the newly available problem.
-An example of use can be seen in the `library_OPTECOT/MonoObjective_Example.py` file, where the Turbines environment is used as an example.
+An example of use can be seen in the `library_OPTECOT/Example.py` file, where the Turbines environment is used as an example.
 Overall, the steps to follow to use the library are described below:

 **Step 1** An instance of the OPTECOT class must be initialized by entering the values of the compulsory parameters:

 *Required inputs*

-- `popsize`: Population size to be considered in the RBEA (CMA-ES).
 - `xdim`: The dimension of a solution to the optimization problem.
 - `xbounds`: A matrix (list of lists) storing by rows the bounds (in case of continuous component) or explicit values (in case of discrete component) that can take each component that forms a random solutions of the problem to be optimized.
 For instance, if we have a problem with `xdim=3` where the first componen is continuos variable that takes values in [0,10], and the second and third components are discrete variables which can take the values {1,2,3} or {10,11,...,20}, respectively, `xbounds` will be defined as follows:
   ```python